CalebC44/github-portfolio/index.md

 ## About Me
 I am an aspiring cybersecurity professional with experience in:
-- Penetration testing & system hardening
+- Penetration testing, system hardening, and sytem confirgations.
 - Programming in Python, C, PowerShell, and C#
 - Linux administration (Ubuntu, Rocky Linux)
 - Building and automating secure systems